TonyyStark/TonyyStark/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 My Mail Id is reddylakshminarasimha9@gmail.com
 - I am a coder and hacker if you want any help mail me
-- i know some code lang like c/c++,java,html
+- I know some code lang like c/c++,java,html
 <!---
 TonyyStark/TonyyStark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.